syncfusion/blazor-docs/src/navigations/toolbar/how-to/set-command-customization.md

----
-title: "Set command customization"
-component: "Toolbar"
-description: "This example demonstrates how to set the HTML attribute commands to Blazor Toolbar component items."
----

 # Set command customization

 The `HtmlAttributes` property of the Toolbar item is used to set the HTML attributes ('ID', 'class', 'style' ,'role') for the commands.